The Nepali Trekker from Kathmandu Valley Co. is the perfect journal for any adventure and utilizes a special tree-free paper called Lokta Paper.

 When properly cut, the bushes can produce three to eight new, fast-growing shoots making Lokta paper one of the most sought after non-tree papers.

-Once cut, the inner bark of the Lokta bush is stripped and “cooked” into a mash to soften the fibers.
+Once cut, the inner bark of the Lokta bush is cooked into a mash to soften the fibers.